 Liver cancer is when cancer cells form in the liver, one of the largest organs in the body.
 The liver filters the blood to remove harmful things from it.
 It also makes bile, which helps the body digest fat.
 Its other important job is to store glycogen, which is sugar that’s ready to be used by the body for energy.

 Liver cancer is not common in the United States.
 Most liver cancers are hepatocellular (hep-uh-toh-sel-yuh-ler) carcinoma (kar-suh-noh-muh).
 These are cancers of the liver cells.
-More rarely, liver cancer can start in the cells that line the bile ducts, which carry bile from the liver to the gall bladder to help digest fats.
-This article covers both because the signs, symptoms, and treatment are similar for both.
+More rarely, liver cancer can start in the cells that line the bile ducts, which carry bile from the liver to the gallbladder to help digest fats.
+This article covers both types of cancer because the signs, symptoms, and treatment are similar for both.